yiisoft/hydrator-validator/README.md

 }
 ```

-The validation rules for the DTO are defined with `Validate` PHP attributes:
+The validation rules for raw values of the DTO are defined with `Validate` PHP attributes:

 ```php
 final class EditActionInput